About the Project

 The project centres on the Saanich WWI Honour Roll.
 The Honour Roll was started in 1916 but was never completed.
 Currently on display at Saanich Archives, this beautiful hand-drawn document list shows 355 Saanich residents who served in the First World War.
 Many names are missing.
 Saanich Archives’ records indicate that 800 residents served overseas.
 With the help of volunteer researchers we hope to create a complete list of Saanich WWI veterans and to find photographs and biographical information for each person.
 We’ll preserve the collected information at Saanich Archives and share it on the project website.

-Saanich Archives staff and community volunteers Ray Travers, Mary-Jane Shaw and Sidney Allinson coordinate the project.
+The project was created and coordinated by Saanich Archives staff and community volunteers Ray Travers, Mary-Jane Shaw and Sidney Allinson..

 Read about the Saanich Remembers World War One project: